syntat/fullstackopen/part0/4_new_note_diagram.md

 		activate server
 		server->>browser: JS file main.js

-		Note left of browser: The javascript file main.js is executed immediately by the browser, which in turn queries the json data
+		Note right of browser: The javascript file main.js is executed immediately by the browser, which in turn queries the json data

 		browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
 		activate server
 		server->>browser: [{content: "danggit wutang", date: "2024-04-23T03:51:31.029Z"},...]

-		Note left of browser: The browser executes the callback function that renders the json data that was fetched
+		Note right of browser: The browser executes the callback function that renders the json data that was fetched
 ```